abishekrsrikaanth/Laravel4_StripeHelper/README.md

 StripeHelper for Laravel 4
 ==============

-### THIS PACKAGE IS UNDER DEVELOPMENT.
-NOT READY YET FOR USAGE.

 Requires the Stripe.com PHP Library and a helper class for Stripe properties and methods.
 More to come.